 - (a) An indemnity may be made only if the final grid index for the insured unit is less than your trigger grid index.
-A final grid index: - (1) Of 100 would represent an average value or precipitation, as applicable, for the grid ID and index interval and no indemnity would be owed. - (2) Below 100 would represent below average values or precipitation, as applicable, for the grid ID and interval and an indemnity may be owed. - (3) Above 100 would represent above average values or precipitation, as applicable, for the grid ID and index interval and no indemnity would be owed.

-- (b) For the purposes of calculating an indemnity payment for each unit, your payment calculation factor will be: - (1) With respect to the Vegetation Index Policy, {(your trigger grid index final grid index) ÷ [your trigger grid index (expected grid index x total loss factor)]}, not to exceed 1.0; or - (2) With respect to the Rainfall Index Policy, [(your trigger grid index final grid index) ÷ your trigger grid index]. - (c) The indemnity for the unit will be equal to the payment calculation factor multiplied by the policy protection per unit. - (d) When an indemnity is owed, it will be issued to you not later than 60 days following the date RMA publishes the final grid index for the grid ID and applicable index interval. - (e) Once published, the final grid index is: - (1) Conclusively presumed to be accurate and will not be changed; and - (2) Is a matter of general applicability and is not appealable to the National Appeals Division.
+A final grid index: - (1) Of 100 would represent an average value of precipitation for the grid ID and index interval and no indemnity would be owed. - (2) Below 100 would represent below average precipitation for the grid ID and interval and an indemnity may be owed. - (3) Above 100 would represent above average precipitation for the grid ID and index interval and no indemnity would beowed. - (b) For the purposes of calculating an indemnity payment for each unit, your payment calculation factor will be: - (1) [(your trigger grid index final grid index)your trigger grid index]. - (c) The indemnity for the unit will be equal to the payment calculation factor multiplied by the policy protection per unit. - (d) When an indemnity is owed, it will be issued to you not later than 60 days following the date RMA publishes the final grid index for the grid ID and applicable index interval. - (e) Once published, the final grid index is: - (1) Presumed to be accurate and will not be changed once published unless - (i) RMA is notified by NOAA CPC in writing of an error in the data RMA published; - (ii) The RMA Administrator reviews the circumstances of the error and determines a change is warranted; and - (iii)Less than one year has elapsed from the date the final index was published. - (2) The final grid index is a matter of general applicability.

-9. Report of Acreage.
+9. Report of Acreage

-- (a) An annual acreage report must be submitted to us on our form for each insured crop in the county on or before the acreage reporting date.

-- (b) Your acreage report must include the following information:

-- (1) The total amount of insurable acreage of the crop in which you have a share in the county;
+- (a) An annual acreage report must be submitted to us on our form for each insured crop in the county on or before the acreage reporting date. - (b) Your acreage report must include the following information: - (1) The total amount of insurable acreage of the crop in which you have a share in the

-- (2) For each applicable grid ID, all the insured acreage assigned to the grid ID.

-- (3) With respect to the acreage specified in section 9(b)(2):

-- (i) Your share;

-- (ii) Irrigated practice;

-- (iii) Organic practice;

-- (iv) Cropping practice;

-- (v) Commodity type;

-- (vi) Intended use;

-- (vii) Grid ID; and

-- (viii) FSA farm number, FSA tract number and FSA field number.

-- (4) You must certify on your acreage report that the:

-- (i) Grid ID accurately identifies the

-- location of your insured acreage; and - (ii) Acreage assigned to each grid ID is accurate to the best of your knowledge. - (c) If an acreage report for the crop year is not provided by the acreage reporting date there will be no coverage for any index interval for the insurance period. - (d) We will not insure any acreage of the insured crop planted or acquired after the acreage reporting date. - (e) Subject to section 9(f), your premium and indemnity, if any, will be based on your insured acreage and share on your acreage report. - (f) You must provide all required reports and you are responsible for the accuracy of all information contained in those reports. - (1) If you submit information on any report that is determined to be incorrect and the correct information results in: - (i) A higher liability, the information reported will not be revised and your policy protection per unit will not be increased; - (ii) A lower liability, the information reported and your policy protection per unit will be revised to be consistent with the correct information; or - (iii)You not having any insurable acreage in the grid ID listed on your acreage report, you will receive no insurance for that grid ID for the insurance period. - (2) You may be subject to the provisions contained in section 22 and criminal, civil or administrative sanctions. - (g) Prior to the acreage reporting date, you may request an acreage measurement from FSA or a business that provides such measuring services. - (1) On or before the acreage reporting date, you must provide to us: - (i) Documentation of your request for an acreage measurement; and - (ii) An acreage report with estimated acreage. - (2) You must provide the completed acreage measurement to us.
+- county; - (2) For each applicable grid ID, all the insured acreage assigned to the grid ID. - (3) With respect to the acreage specified insection 9(b)(2): - (i) Your share; - (ii) Irrigated practice; - (iii) Organic practice; - (iv) Cropping practice; - (v) Commodity type; - (vi) Intended use; - (vii) Grid ID; and - (viii) FSA farm number, FSA tract number and FSA field number. - (4) You must certify on your acreage reportthat the: - (i) Grid ID accurately identifies the location of your insured acreage based on the Point of Reference determined by you in accordance with Section 6(f); and - (ii) Acreage assigned to each grid ID is accurate to the best of your knowledge. - (c) If an acreage report for the crop year is not provided by the acreage reporting date there will be no coverage for any index interval forthe insurance period. - (d) We will not insure any acreage of the insured crop planted or acquired after the acreage reporting date. - (e) Subject to section 9(f), your premium and indemnity, if any, will be based on your insured acreage and share on your acreage report. - (f) You must provide all required reports and you are responsible for the accuracy of all information contained in those reports. - (1) If you submit information on any report that is determined to be incorrect and the correct information results in: - (i) A higher liability or indemnity - (A) The information reported will notbe revised; - (B) Your policy protection per unit will not be increased; and - (C) You will be limited to the lowerindemnity - (ii) A lower liability or indemnity - (A) The information reported will be revised;